BohdanHarimovych/BudgetApp/Documentation/project-structure.md

 5. Authentication and authorization - Using middleware for route protection and auth redirects
    - Middleware.ts handles redirection of authenticated users from home to dashboard
    - AuthProvider context manages auth state throughout the application

+# Project Structure

+This project follows a specific structure that all conversations should be aware of:

+- The main codebase is in the `src/` directory
+- Next.js app router files are in `src/app/` (not in `/app/`)
+- Components are in `src/components/`
+- All paths should be referenced relative to the project root `/Users/bh/github/expense-tracker/`

+## Important Path Information

+- Next.js pages: `src/app/`
+- Components: `src/components/`
+- Utilities: `src/lib/`
+- Types: `src/types/`
+- Configuration: `src/config/`

+## Component Structure

+- Common UI components: `src/components/ui/`
+- Layout components: `src/components/layout/`
+- Page-specific components:
+  - Transaction components: `src/components/transactions/`
+  - Upload components: `src/components/upload/`

+## Pages Structure

+- Authentication pages: `src/app/(auth)/`
+- Dashboard pages: `src/app/(dashboard)/`
+  - Main dashboard: `src/app/(dashboard)/dashboard/`
+  - Upload transactions: `src/app/(dashboard)/upload/`

+When searching for files or directories, always use the full path with `src/` included.